 Although it’s good to have your sights set on a specific goal, in this day and age, you can’t depend on just one plan to work out the way you want.
 Applying for your dream job is one thing, however, you can’t just apply to one job and hope to get selected out of the thousands of other candidates also vying for that job.
 You should always have backup plans in case things go south.
 In this case, you need to apply to multiple job openings to increase your chances of getting a job.

-Getting a job in this unstable economy and ongoing health crisis can seem almost impossible.
-With the huge number of people laid off as a result of the COVID-19 pandemic, a lot of people are currently jobless and in search of suitable jobs.
+Getting a job in this unstable economy and ongoing health crisis can seem almost impossible, especially given the huge number of people who have been laid off as a result of the COVID-19 pandemic.
+At the moment, a lot of people are currently jobless and in search of suitable jobs.
 As the pandemic has almost passed, and things are starting to get back to normal, a lot of companies will be looking to hire.
-However, the hiring process can be pretty complicated and your chances of getting a job are further dwindled by the high competition in every market.
+However, the hiring process can be pretty complicated and your chances of getting a job are further reduced by the high competition in every market.
 Not to worry, because, with the correct tips, you can get a suitable job for yourself.